Kishiryu Sentai Ryusoulger: Story

 65 million years ago, the knights of the Ryusoul Tribe were selected to participate in a war campaign against the dictating Druidon Tribe who sought to rule Earth.
 But the Druidon's war campaign was halted by the meteor that brought the age of the dinosaurs to an end, forcing them to flee into space.
 Meanwhile, the Kishiryu were placed in a deep sleep as a failsafe should the Druidon return.
 The chosen knights choose to live in peace while passing their mantle down across generations.
-In the present day, the Druidon return to reclaim Earth as the current generation of knights, the new Ryusoulgers, battle them with the support of Ui Tatsui and her father Naohisa Tatsui.
+In the present day, the Druidon return to reclaim Earth as the current generation of knights, the brand new Ryusoulgers, battle them with the support of Ui Tatsui and her father Naohisa Tatsui.

 Episodes

 Production

 The trademark for the series was filed by Toei Company on September 20, 2018.